U.S. says no timeline for Syria withdrawal as fighting continues

 In a separate statement on Friday, the U.S.-led coalition said it carried out 469 strikes in Syria between Dec.
 16 and Dec.
 29, which destroyed nearly 300 fighting positions, more than 150 staging areas, and a number of supply routes, oil lubricant storage facilities and equipment.

-Aaron Stein, the Middle East program director at the Foreign Policy Research Institute, said Islamic State retained control of just a “sprinkle of villages” near the Euphrates river.
+Aaron Stein, the Middle East programme director at the Foreign Policy Research Institute, said Islamic State retained control of just a “sprinkle of villages” near the Euphrates river.

-“(ISIS) will simply revert to a diffused rural insurgency where it could use just the tyranny of space, the desert is very big, to sort of hideout and be able to launch raiding attacks,” Stein said.
+“(ISIS) will simply revert to a diffused rural insurgency where it could use just the tyranny of space - the desert is very big - to sort of hide out and be able to launch raiding attacks,” Stein said.

 The Pentagon spokesman said coalition forces, which Washington coordinates, were continuing to assist the SDF with close air support and artillery strikes in the Middle Euphrates River Valley.

-“We will continue to work with the coalition and regional partners toward an enduring defeat of ISIS,” Robertson said.
+“We will continue to work with the coalition and regional partners towards an enduring defeat of ISIS,” Robertson said.

 He called the capture of Hajin significant.